AdvancedPhotonSource/RareEventDetectionHEDM/README.md

 ## Testing Data:

-We have shared the testing data at the path ```/home/beams/WZHENG/RareEventDetectionHEDM/example_dataset/```.
+We have shared the raw (ge5) testing data at the path ```/home/beams/WZHENG/RareEventDetectionHEDM/example_dataset/raw```.
 If you have access to the APS machine, you should be able to access it.

 ## Usage